 In contrast, varicose veins have significant differences in their appearance and in the symptoms that accompany them.
 Varicose veins:

 Fair-skinned women experience spider veins more often than men, but the condition can affect men and women across ethnicities, including African American women.
-So if you suffer from spider veins, seek a vein specialist in Brooklyn like Dr. George Bolotin at the Astra Vein Treatment Center.
+So if you suffer from spider veins, seek a vein specialist in Brooklyn and Bronx like Dr. George Bolotin at the Astra Vein Treatment Center.

 While the causes of spider veins aren’t fully understood, it’s thought they may be attributable to hormones, since women get them more than men and pregnancy can be a factor.
 It’s also possible that spider veins run in your family.
 Other possible causes include: